underwoodbrady/LibCo-Feud/README.md

 # LibCo-Feud
-Fast paced family feud remake for playing with a group of friends
+Fast paced family feud remake for quick fun with a group of friends

 Meant to be played on a web browser